drtjwalton/drtjwalton.github.io/_pages/book.md

 </style>

-In October 2025, my book "<a href="https://link.springer.com/book/9783031964510">Probing the Universe: A Geometrical View for Observers of Spacetime Physics</a>", co-authored with my long-term collaborator Robin W. Tucker (Lancaster University), will be published as volume 222 in Springer's international monograph series <a href="https://www.springer.com/series/6001">Fundamental Theories of Physics</a>:
+In November 2025, my book "<a href="https://link.springer.com/book/9783031964510">Probing the Universe: A Geometrical View for Observers of Spacetime Physics</a>", co-authored with my long-term collaborator Robin W. Tucker (Lancaster University), will be published as volume 222 in Springer's international monograph series <a href="https://www.springer.com/series/6001">Fundamental Theories of Physics</a>:

 <div class="center">
 	<a href="https://link.springer.com/book/9783031964510">